eaglesky/CodingPractices/DataStructuresReview.md

 ```
 // Java sets: The common implementation is TreeSet, and the other two implementations
 // are HashSet and LinkedHashSet
+// The internal structure of TreeSet is also Red-Black tree [8].
 import java.util.*;

 public class TestSet {